Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-For many years, Spring Scream was associated with the early April long weekend.
+For many years, an indie music festival called Spring Scream was associated with the early April long weekend.
 This was a 4-day arts and indie rock music festival that took place at Eluanbi, a lighthouse on the southern tip of Taiwan in Kenting National Park.

 Because of the festival, Kenting became the go-to place in Taiwan to party and hit the beach for the April long weekend.

 Other music festivals popped up in Kenting over the years, including the electronic Spring Wave and some smaller beach parties.
 In recent years, Spring Wave has been moved to Northern Taiwan.
 In 2023, apparently it is taking place not on the long weekend but April 22-23 in Taichung.

 Today, the original Spring Scream rock music festival no longer takes place.
 The local Pingtung county government has now replaced it with the free Taiwan Music Festival.